Landscape Architects

 To obtain state licensing, applicants must have one to four years of experience as an architect.

 To be a successful landscape architect, you should be interested in art and nature and have good business sense, especially if you hope to work independently.
 Interest in environmental protection, community improvement, and landscape design is also crucial for the profession.
 You should also be flexible and be able to think creatively to solve unexpected problems that may develop during the course of a project.
-Other important traits include good communication and organizational skills, strong analytical abilities, and skill at using computer applications and other technology, including computer-aided design software and GIS technology.
+Other important traits include good communication and organizational skills, strong analytical abilities, and skill at using computer applications and other technology, including computer-aided design software, GIS technology, advanced AI, and augmented and virtual reality.